QUALHYMO hydrologic simulation model

 Water Balance Model powered by QUALHYMO

-The term ‘exposed features’ describe the set of capabilities that are called upon by a user of the Water Balance Model interface.
-The Water Balance Professional exposes a broader set of functions (commands) to enable advanced problem-solving.
+The term ‘exposed features’ describe the set of capabilities that are called upon by a user of the Water Balance Model Online interface.
+The Water Balance Model Desktop exposes a broader set of functions (commands) to enable advanced problem-solving.

 Capabilities of QUALHYMO